aws/aws-cdk/packages/aws-cdk/README.md

   }
 }
 ```

+⚠️ The `key` of the outputs corresponds to the logical ID.
+Read more about identifiers in the CDK [here](https://docs.aws.amazon.com/cdk/latest/guide/identifiers.html)

 If multiple stacks are being deployed or the wild card `*` is used to deploy all stacks, all outputs are written to the same output file where each stack artifact ID is a key in the JSON file